colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 The SoftAP Settings allow you to control whether or not your device's SoftAP is enabled.
 It also provides a means for configuring your SoftAP's SSID and the WPA2-PSK key which are necessary to connect the SoftAP from another device.

 **AllJoyn Onboarding Settings**
-The AllJoyn Onboarding Settings allow you to control whether or not your device's Wi-Fi connection can configured through your device's AllJoyn Onboarding Producer.
+The AllJoyn Onboarding Settings allow you to control whether or not your device's Wi-Fi connection can be configured through your device's AllJoyn Onboarding Producer.
 When a separate device running an AllJoyn Onboarding Consumer application connects to your Windows 10 IoT SoftAP, the AllJoyn Onboarding Consumer application can be used to configure your IoT device's Wi-Fi adapter.
 When enabled, the AllJoyn Onboarding Producer app (IoTOnboarding) uses the ECDHE_NULL authentication method.

 > [!NOTE]
 > To use AllJoyn Onboarding with Windows 10 IoT builds 10.0.14393 or earlier requires an update to the <strong>IotOnboarding</strong>